 Approximately 1.115 acres of seasonal and freshwater emergent wetlands of Wrigley Creek would be affected by construction of the South Calaveras Future Station.
-The creek would be relocated approximately 120 feet to the west and would be maintained in an open earthen channel with a planting regime and performance measures established in consultation with ACOE to ensure no net loss of wetlands.
+As shown in Figures B-2, B-4, and B-6, Wrigley Creek severely constrains the use of the property to the east of the station.
+With all three design options, the creek would need to be relocated approximately 120 feet to the west and would be maintained in an open earthen channel with a planting regime and performance measures established in consultation with ACOE to ensure no net loss of wetlands.
 Approximately 0.05 acres of delineated wetlands just south of the South Calaveras Future Station would be avoided.